jk-jeon/jk-jeon.github.io/_publications/2025-12-level-set-gsqg.md

 ---
-title: "Well-Posedness and Finite Time Singularity for Touching g-SQG Patches on the Plane"
+title: "Well-Posedness for Low Regularity Solutions to the g-SQG Equation with Regular Level Sets"
 collection: publications
 permalink: /publication/2025-12-level-set-gsqg
 date: 2025-12-01